sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 #### EXAMPLE {#events-post-example}

-In the following example, an HTTP POST request is submitted to the `/events` API to create an event.
+In the following example, an HTTP POST request is submitted to the `/events` API endpoint to create an event.
 The request includes information about the check and entity represented by the event and returns a successful HTTP `200 OK` response and the event definition.

 {{< highlight shell >}}